-The Guernsey cattle breed originated in the Channel Islands between France and England and is named for the Isle of Guernsey, which is the most western of the group.
-The Jersey breed was developed on the neighboring island of Jersey, and the two breeds are related.
+The Guernsey cattle breed originated in the Channel Islands between France and England and was named for the Isle of Guernsey, which is the westernmost of the group.
+(The Jersey breed was developed on the neighboring island of Jersey, and the two breeds are related.)
 Cattle were first brought to Guernsey from Brittany over 1,000 years ago.
-Subsequent imports brought cattle from Normandy, and this founding population was variable in size and in color, including white, red, black, brindle, and fawn.
+Subsequent imports brought cattle from Normandy and this founding population was variable in size and in color, including white, red, black, brindle, and fawn.
 Over the next several centuries, cattle on the island were selected for the richness and quantity of their milk, and performance was gradually improved.
-Channel Islands cattle were exported to England beginning in the 1700s, where they were widely used in the establishment and improvement of other breeds.
+Channel Islands cattle were exported to England beginning in the 1700s where they were widely used in the establishment and improvement of other breeds.

 Guernseys have had a prominent place in American agriculture, but the breed has fallen into decline in recent decades.
 With the dairy industry focused exclusively on the quantity of milk produced under confinement conditions, and pricing favoring the quantity of fluid milk over the quality of the components, such as protein and butterfat, the Guernsey’s strengths lost market value.
 Between 1970 and 1990, annual registrations of purebred calves dropped by 60%.
 Some breeders have sought to stop this decline by increasing milk production, often through the introduction of Red Holstein.
 This strategy hasn’t been successful at increasing production enough to make the Guernsey competitive with the Holstein, and instead, it has caused the breed to lose some of its genetic distinctiveness.

 The Guernsey is strong numerically, especially in Britain, but the breed has an uncertain future.
-It’s not clear if the Guernsey can take advantage of the movement to grass‑based dairying, like the Jersey, nor is it known if changes in component pricing may return some of the market value to its milk.
-Traditionally the breed was a good grazer, able to produce on quality pastures, and adaptable to a variety of climates and conditions.
+It’s not clear if the Guernsey can take advantage of the movement to grass-based dairying, like Jerseys, nor is it known if changes in component pricing may return some of the market value to its milk.
+Traditionally the breed is a good grazer, able to produce on quality pastures, hardy, adaptable to a variety of climates and conditions, and easy to manage.
 These abilities will be called upon if the Guernsey is to regain its historic place as a leading dairy breed.

 Did you know: